Redact sensitive data

 Here’s how it’s commonly used:

 Data Privacy Management — You can define multiple regex patterns in the settings to redact sensitive data before uploading.
-BetterBugs comes with predefined regex patterns for common sensitive data types like authentication headers, access tokens, emails, passwords, card numbers, CVV, and API keys.
+BetterBugs.io comes with predefined regex patterns for common sensitive data types like authentication headers, access tokens, emails, passwords, card numbers, CVV, and API keys.
 You can view unredacted data before uploading and verify redaction after uploading sensitive data.

 Customizable Redaction — You can modify the regex patterns to fit your application's specific requirements.
 Redaction is applied only to sensitive data, and other intentionally added data remains unaltered.